anoiio/EventService/README.md

 The purpose of this application is a case study of implementing event logging service in go. <br />

-EventService listens for POST http requests on localhost:8080/log
+EventService listens for HTTP POST requests on localhost:8080/log

 ### Setup